-On the occasion of the 350th anniversary of the artist’s death and released in tandem with an exhibition of unprecedented scale at the Rijksmuseum, this XXL monograph compiles all 330 of Rembrandt’s paintings in stunning reproductions.
+On the occasion of the 350th anniversary of the artist’s death, this XXL monograph compiles all 330 of Rembrandt’s paintings in stunning reproductions.
 From Belshazzar’s Feast to The Anatomy Lesson of Dr. Nicolaes Tulp, we discover Rembrandt’s painted oeuvre like never before.

 Volker Manuth, Marieke de Winkel, Rudie van Leeuwen

 Hardcover with fold-outs, 29 x 39.5 cm, 744 pages

 NL-EDITIE wordt niet meer herdrukt - definitief uitverkocht